UofSC Food Choice Research

 Food Choice for Children Under Five in Mexico

-Work from research associate Ligia Reyes, PhD
+Work from postdoctoral research associate Ligia Reyes, PhD (Twitter handle: @LReyesCA)

-The overall goal of this research is to improve the understanding about what drives food choice for children under five years old, which is a sensitive period for children’s growth, development, and dietary habit-formation.
-The first five years represent a period in which children transition from complementary feeding into foods that the rest of the family consumes, but how that transition occurs and why remains largely understudied in settings like Mexico, and other low- and middle-income countries facing the double burden of malnutrition.
-This is an important window of opportunity because well-established evidence from developed countries indicates that dietary patterns and preferences established during early-life continue into the adult years.
+The overall goal of this project was to improve the understanding about what drives food choice for children under five years old in rural Mexico.
+The first five years are a sensitive period in the formation of children’s dietary habits and preferences, and it is also a period in which children’s diets transition from complementary feeding to diets that mirror that of the family.
+How and why this transition occurs remains largely understudied in settings like Mexico, and other low- and middle-income countries facing the double burden of malnutrition.
+Using qualitative methodology, this project examined maternal food acquisition through a characterization of the local food environment and the function of social networks in maternal food choice for children.

 Findings from this project are in preparation for peer-review publications and have been presented at the annual American Society for Nutrition Conference and the Latin American Society for Nutrition Conference.
 This project was designed and conducted by Dr. Ligia Reyes for her dissertation.
 Funding for this research was obtained from the Office of the Vice President for Research at the University of South Carolina as a SPARC Graduate Research Grant.